The art of productivity without stress¶

 The ideal is to put the minimum of things on the agenda and to put there only tasks that have a fixed date.
 The timebox system is more flexible and more efficient for dealing with multiple tasks.

-So start by entering all the tasks required by project.
+So start by entering all the tasks required by project management.
 These could have been entered by another user and assigned to you.
-It is important to code in all of the tasks that are buzzing around in your head, just to get them off your mind.
+It's important to code in all of the tasks that are buzzing around in your head, just to get them off your mind.
 A task could be:

 work to be done,